wacv2025-interpretable-GANs/demo/README.md

 # Interpretable Latent Spaces in GANs Using Space-Filling Vector Quantization

 This repository contains a demo to test and compare interpretable directions found by our proposed method, GANSpace, and LatentCLR methods in intermediate latent space (W) of StyleGAN2 pretrained on FFHQ dataset.
-The paper is submitted to ECCV 2024.
+The paper is submitted to WACV 2025.

 # requirements
 Plase install the requirements using the following lines in your terminal window:

-`conda create --name eccv2024_sfvq python=3.9`
+`conda create --name wacv2025_sfvq python=3.9`

-`conda activate eccv2024_sfvq`
+`conda activate wacv2025_sfvq`

 `pip install -r requirments.txt`